tahaeg1k/tahaeg1k/options-pricing/README.md

 # Pricing options using Monte Carlo

-Calculate price, implied volatility of European options with Black Scholes' model, Binomial model and Monte Carlo model.
+Calculate price of European Vanilla and Exotic options using the Malliavin method explained in the following two papers :

+#### Fournié, E. and Lasry,  J.-M. and Lebuchoux, J. and Lions, P.-L. and Touzi, N, Applications of Malliavin calculus to Monte Carlo methods in finance.

+#### Fournié, E. and Lasry,  J.-M. and Lebuchoux, J. and Lions, P.-L. and Touzi, N, Applications of Malliavin calculus to Monte Carlo methods in finance.
+II

 ## Definitions